-QAnon, Support For Donald Trump Motivated Accused Murderer of Mob Boss, Lawyer Claims
+QAnon, Support For Donald Trump Motivated Accused Murderer Of Mob Boss, Lawyer Claims

 — Will Sommer (@willsommer) July 21, 2019

-Another branch of the theory continues that John F. Kennedy, Jr., is still alive and will reveal himself as Q, or someone else supportive of the conspirary theory.
+Another branch of the theory continues that John F. Kennedy, Jr. is still alive and will reveal himself as Q, or someone else supportive of the conspiracy theory.
 People wearing “Q” clothes and carrying signs are often present at President Trump’s campaign rallies.

 When Cali was first shot, speculation centered on the possibility that an organized crime rival had bumped him off, as was the case when Paul Castellano, also a past Gambino family boss, was gunned down in 1985.